kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 ### Assignment to a Queue

-A RequestPriority object also has a number of queues (we are talking about a number here, not the actual set of queues; the queues exist independently at each apiserver).
+A non-exempt RequestPriority object also has a number of queues (we are talking about a number here, not the actual set of queues; the queues exist independently at each apiserver).
 If the RequestPriority’s number of queues is more than one then the following logic is used to assign a request to a queue.

 For a given priority at a given apiserver, each queue is identified by a numeric index (starting at zero).
 A RequestPriority has a hand size